 I understand that if I participate in a consultation, that I have the right to request a copy of my medical records which will be provided to me at reasonable cost of preparation, shipping and delivery.

-Additional State-Specific Consents: The following consents apply to users accessing the Curology Medical Group website for the purposes of participating in a telehealth consultation as required by the states listed below:
+Additional State-Specific Consents: The following consents apply to users accessing the DLMD website for the purposes of participating in a telehealth consultation as required by the states listed below:

 Alaska: I understand my primary care provider may obtain a copy of my records of my telehealth encounter.
 (Alaska Stat. § 08.64.364).